christinaflach/cbsoft-tools-2020/CallForPapers.md

    c) There should be an announcer presenting the tool.
 The speech can be in Portuguese or English;
    d) There should be a brief introduction, giving an overview of the tool and its objectives, the tool's features, and the tool's outputs as well.

+4. Authors are encouraged to make their code and datasets open source, and to provide a URL for the code and datasets with the submission;

-- The submission site will be defined soon.
-Papers must be submitted electronically through the Tools Session submission site (LINK AQUI).
+Papers must be submitted electronically through the Tools Session submission site (http:// ...).
+The submission site will be defined soon.

 Important Dates
 ---------------